Understanding ST_Geometry vs WKB

 Memory Layout & Vectorized Execution

-DuckDB’s columnar engine processes ST_Geometry natively through the Arrow-compatible GEOMETRY extension type.
+DuckDB’s columnar engine processes GEOMETRY columns natively through its spatial extension type.
 Coordinates are stored in contiguous, cache-aligned buffers, enabling SIMD-accelerated bounding box evaluation.
-WKB forces a decode pass per row.
+A raw BLOB (WKB) column forces a decode pass per row.
 In high-cardinality joins or spatial predicates (ST_Intersects, ST_Contains), WKB triggers repeated heap allocations for temporary coordinate arrays.

 -- WKB path: incurs decode overhead per predicate evaluation